Custom Web Software Development

 .applyAlpha()

 This function applies an alpha value to a given color-object.
-The two Alpha values are multiplied according to the formula in multiplyAddOnAlpha() (see below).
-It is used when you pass a “named-color” to an “auditing” calculator, and you specify an “add-on” Alpha value to a color that already has an Alpha value.
+The two alpha values are multiplied according to the formula in multiplyAddOnAlpha() (see below).
+It is used when you pass a “named-color” to an “auditing” calculator, and you specify an “add-on” alpha value to a color that already has an alpha value.
 For example: skyPalette: clouds / 84% opacity; Suppose this color (skyPalette: clouds) is a partly transparent blueish-graytone: RGB(50%, 55%, 70%, 80%) Then the final alpha result is (by the default formula): 80% × 84% = 67.2%

 If you use your own custom color-objects for RGB calculator output, you may need to update or replace this function to work with them, if they don’t have an .alpha property, and they are not an Array or a child-class of Array.